slightperturbation/sparks/Readme.markdown

 States can be implemented in C++ by subclassing State.
 If desired, ScriptState can be subclassed to use or augment a Lua script state.
 Well suited for States that do non-trival computation in update methods.
 See include/states/SimulationState.hpp for an example.

+# Troubleshooting / Common Problems / Known Bugs

+* On Windows, building any config other than "Debug" and "Release" depends on libs built in "Debug" or "Release".
+E.g., To build "RelWithDebInfo", first build "Release", which builds libs (GLFW3) for release, then try building "RelWithDebInfo".